hhuOS/towboot/README.md

 on the command line; see above.
 Please note that towboot and its configuration file currently have to be on the same partition.)

+### paths

+Paths given in a configuration file or on the command line are interpreted as
+follows:
+ * absolute if they start with a volume identifier (`fs?:`)
+ * relative to the volume towboot itself is on if they start with a backslash (`\`)
+ * relative to the configuration file

+Paths relative to the UEFI shell's current working directory are not supported, yet.

+Paths for kernel and modules given on the commandline can't contain spaces, use a configuration file for this.

 ## development

 If you want to compile towboot yourself, here are the instructions: